fengxiakira/BostonHousingPricePrediction/README.md

 The output should look similar to this:

 ![prediction](./pics/successful_prediction.png)
-* Output of streamed log files from deployed application
+* Output of streamed log files from a deployed application
 ![logtail](./pics/log-tail.png)

-* Locust: load test output
+* Load Test with Locust
 ![locust](./pics/locust.png)
 >